 BA in Social Science

-Discover the Bachelor of Arts in Social Science.
-In this video, Dr. Katie Bojakowski, Program Chair for the BA in Social Science in the College of Liberal Arts, explains what you can expect to learn during the degree program and how it will prepare you for a rewarding career in social science.
+Discover a social science degree that will give you a better understanding of the social trends that have impacted our past, present, and future.
+In this video, Dr. Katie Bojakowski, Program Chair for Ashford’s bachelor degree in social science, in the College of Liberal Arts, explains what you can expect to learn during the degree program and how it will prepare you for a rewarding career exploring the social sciences.

 Careers in Social Science

-The core knowledge you gain with your Bachelor of Arts in Social Science degree creates a solid foundation for a wide range of careers that concern people - understanding them, leading them, or helping them.
-Take a look at your potential career options.
+The core knowledge you gain with your degree in social science creates a solid foundation for a wide range of careers that concern people - understanding them, leading them, or helping them.
+Take a look at your potential social science career options below.